rathambhagat/Hotel-Manager/README.md

-# 🏨 Hotel AI Manager (AutoHost)
+# 🏨 Hotel AI Manager (CONCIERGE)

-A smart restaurant management system that uses **Google Gemini AI** to take orders via WhatsApp and manages them on a live Dashboard.
+A smart restaurant management system that uses LLM MODELS(AI) to take orders via WhatsApp and manages them on a live Dashboard.

 ## 🚀 Features
 - **AI Waiter:** Chat with a bot on WhatsApp to order food naturally.